RyanMatte/beer-class-repo/README.md

 # Beer Browser

-A simple Next.js application that allows users to browse through different beers by swiping left or right on mobile devices or by clicking on arrow buttons.
-The background color of the application changes based on the SRM (Standard Reference Method) value of the currently displayed beer, enhancing the visual experience.
+A simple Next.js application created for the purpose of hosting my tasting notes for Beer 1, a course offered at George Brown College.

+The notes created are my own, and reflect my tastings at the time the beers were opened.
+Most importantly, all images, metadata and all are hosted on this website with Vercel

+The website has been styled using Tailwind

 ## Features

-- Swipe left or right to cycle through different beers.
 - Click on left/right arrow buttons to navigate through the beers.
 - Background color changes according to the SRM value of the beer.
 - Displays detailed information about each beer, including:
   - Beer Name
+  - Brewery
+  - Ingredients
   - ABV (Alcohol by Volume)
   - SRM (Standard Reference Method)
-  - IBUY (International Bitterness Units)
+  - IBU (International Bitterness Units)
   - Variety (e.g., Lager, Weissbier)
-  - Observe
+  - Observations
   - Aroma
   - Taste
   - Image

 ## Project Structure